Chapter 8:

 She looks doubtfully at it.

-"Do y'all have dry cleaners here?"
+"Do you have dry cleaners here?"

 'Robbery?'

 "Why?"
-She asks hesitantly.
+She asked hesitantly.

 "We have to paint it with metal neutralizing coat.
 Any metal from out side must be painted or it will fly into the sky."